Mood Disorders and the Menopausal Transition

 Menopausal Research at the CWMH

 Currently we are conducting a research study for insomnia and nighttime vasomotor symptoms in perimenopausal and postmenopausal women.
-To learn more about this study, please click this link.
-To view the list of our other active studies, or to sign up for our research study registry, please visit our research page.
+To learn more about this study, please click here.
+To view the list of our other active studies, please visit our research page.